KPersaud11-BC/Self_Assessment/README.md

 <img width="538" src="https://user-images.githubusercontent.com/84286467/141700316-bb203acb-6b6e-44da-abfb-41f27419c3c8.png"/>

 ## Self Assessment
 Presents a cohesive written analysis that describes the role(s) they played over the course of the project and their contribution to the project in that role.

+For this project, I assumed the role that worked on the machine learning model.
+I thoroughly enjoyed this lesson during the course and wanted to do more work with the topic.
+In this project, I identified the type of model that would be used, built the necessary code in a Google Colab notebook, tested and trained the datasets, and determined its accuracy in solving the question the group posed.
+As previously mentioned, the model was able to achieve a 94.57% accuracy, which exceeded our initial goal of 75% accuracy.

 Presents a cohesive written summary of how they contributed to each of the roles they did not take on via team discussions, peer reviews, or other means.

+While

 Additionally, the analysis should describe their greatest personal challenge over the course of the project, and how they overcame that challenge.

 ## Team Assessment
 Presents a cohesive written analysis that describes their teamwork, including all of the following: ✓ Their communication protocol, including any challenges, how they were resolved, and what they would do differently next time ✓ Their strengths as a team, including tips and tricks they would want to share with a new cohort kicking off the project